Variations of the Kibble-Zurek scaling exponents of trapped Bose gases: Experimental Setup

 Table~\ref{tab:trapparams} shows the relevant trap parameters and typical sample conditions for the four different trap configurations.
-We note that although the trap is less tightly confined along the \textit{z}-direction in trap D compared to the other traps, it is reasonable to assume that we are still well within the quasi-2D regime.
-This is most noticeably suggested by the appearance of highly visible vortex cores over the entire sample area (Fig.~\ref{fig:trapconfigs}).
+We note that although the trap is less tightly confined along the \textit{z} direction in trap D compared to the other traps, we assume that its is still well within the quasi-two-dimensional (2D) regime, as suggested by the appearance of highly visible vortex cores over the entire sample area (Fig.~\ref{fig:trapconfigs}).
+However, even in the case of a three-dimensionla (3D) sample with vortex line defects, the ensuing discussions about the results of experiments in this trap configuration still hold.
+Since the KZ power-law scaling exponent depends on the difference between the dimensions of the system $D$ and the defect $d$, a 2D sample ($D = 2$) with vortices ($d = 0$) has the same $D-d$ value as a 3D sample ($D = 3$) with vortex lines ($d = 1$), and therefore the same KZ scaling exponent~\cite{del_Campo_14}.

 As is seen in Fig.~\ref{fig:trapconfigs}, we observe multiple quantum vortices in the condensate images.
-For fast quenches, the maximum vortex numbers in each of the trap configurations easily exceed twenty.
+For fast quenches, the maximum vortex numbers in each of the trap configurations easily exceed 20.
 In order to reduce the time taken to count these vortices and to accurately record them, we rely on a machine-learning-based vortex counting algorithm developed and optimized for our system, and adapted from Ref.~\cite{Metz21}.